Transverse Point Load for Strut with Axial and Transverse Point Load at Center Solution

 Greatest Safe Load - (Measured in Newton) - Greatest Safe Load is the maximum safe point load allowable at the center of the beam.

-Bending Moment in Column - (Measured in Newton Meter) - Bending Moment in Column is the reaction induced in a structural element when an external force or moment is applied to the element, causing the element to bend.
+Bending Moment in Column - (Measured in Newton Meter) - Bending Moment in Column is the reaction induced in a column when an external force or moment is applied to the element, causing the element to bend.

-Deflection at Section - (Measured in Meter) - Deflection at Section is the lateral displacement at the section of the column.
+Deflection at Column Section - (Measured in Meter) - Deflection at Column Section is the lateral displacement at the section of the column.

 STEP 1: Convert Input(s) to Base Unit